Wenzel/libvmi/README.rst

 LibVMI depends on libmicrovmi_ to talk to the hypervisor introspection API.

-Note: this experimental LibVMI build is hardcoded to use Xen.

 First you need a ``Rust`` toolchain: rustup_

 Then you can build and install ``libmicrovmi``: